worso11/Bomberman/README.md

 # Bomberman
-Public instance of college Unity project, created with Unity Collab, for sharing purposes Created by: Łukasz Stanik, Kamil Tomaszewski and Michał Worsowicz
+Public instance of college Unity project, created with Unity Collab, for sharing purposes.<br>
+Created by: Łukasz Stanik, Kamil Tomaszewski and Michał Worsowicz